Bangkok (Day 9) – Homebound

 when we first arrived at the Bangkok suvarnabhumi international airport, I was marveled by the vast difference it was from the rundown don muang airport.
-At that time though, we were in a rush to start exploring the city, eager travelers that we were, and didn’t linger.
+At that time though, we were in a rush to start exploring the city, eager travellers that we were, and didn’t linger.

 Now that we were leaving (boy, do 8 days whiz right past!), we got to spend a bit of time here and grab some quick bites before our flight.
 You know that feeling when you’re waiting for your flight home after a vacation.
 It’s kind of bittersweet.